 The eclipse crosses the Pacific, missing land completely, though it does pass very near Oeno Island.
 It reaches land in southern Costa Rica, though by this time the eclipse is annular, and crosses almost immediately into Panama.
 It passes quickly over Panama, then Colombia, and finally ends in Venezula.

 This map shows the visibility of the eclipse.
-The area shaded blue will see a total eclipse, and the areas shaded red will see an annular eclipse; however, near the edges of each area, the eclipse will be very short.
-The bold line shows the centre of the path, where the eclipse will last longest, so this is where you want to be if possible.
+The area shaded blue saw a total eclipse, and the areas shaded red saw an annular eclipse; however, near the edges of each area, the eclipse was very short.
+The bold line shows the centre of the path, where the eclipse lasted longest.

 Use the zoom controls to zoom in and out; hover your mouse over any point on the centreline to see the time and duration of the eclipse at that point.
 You can pan and zoom the map to see detail for any part of the eclipse path.

 This map sourced from NASA's Eclipse Web Site shows the visibility of the hybrid solar eclipse.
-It also shows the broader area in which a partial eclipse will be seen.
+It also shows the broader area in which a partial eclipse was seen.
 (Click on it for the full-sized version.)

 |Penumbral Magnitiude||Central Magnitiude||1.0074|

 |Gamma||-0.3473||Path Width (km)||27|

 |Delta T||1m05s||Error||± 0m00s (95%)|

 |Partial Rating||Total Rating|